khalid-hussain/theprophetsprayer/MARKDOWN/05-Recitation.md

 The narrator said: The young man \mabpwhim said, “But Muʿādh \mabpwhim will know (about me) on going to the people when they will have been informed that the enemy has arrived.”
 The narrator said: So the enemy came, and the young man attained _shahādah_ (martyrdom).
 So after that, the Messenger of Allāh \pbuh said to Muʿādh, “What did the one disputing with me and you do?”
 He said, “O Messenger of Allāh, he was true to Allāh, and I spoke falsely---he was martyred.”[^171]

-## Quiet and loud recitation in the five prayers and others
+## Mode of recitation in the five prayers and others

 He \pbuh used to recite loudly in the morning prayer and in the first two _rakʿahs_ of _Maghrib_ and _ʿIshā_, and quietly in _Ẓuhr_, _ʿAṣr_, the third _rakʿah_ of _Maghrib_ and the last two _rakʿahs_ of _ʿIshā_.[^172]